Therapy for Adults

 Your brain is beautifully complex, and we'll leverage its power to help you heal.
 Through a combination of talk therapy and somatic-based Brainspotting, we'll equip you with tailored tools and techniques for faster, sustainable healing.

 My approach recognizes that you are already a whole person.
-I recognize that there may be layers of social, cultural, or familial conditioning, as well as survival strategies and coping skills, that may have served you well in the past, but are now getting in the way of your authentic self and the life you want.
-I also acknowledge the moments of weakness and loneliness, alongside strength and courage that have brought you to this moment.
-All identities, backgrounds, lifestyles, and abilities are welcome in this individualized journey.
+There are likely layers of social, cultural, or familial conditioning, as well as survival strategies, that have kept you safe, but are now getting in the way of your authentic self and the life you want.

 Here's a truth that might surprise you: you don't need to be in crisis to benefit from therapy.
 If you're asking this question, chances are something in your life feels off, stuck, or harder than it needs to be, and that's reason enough to explore therapy.